Katie Taylor: Taylor vs. Carabajal

+Return to super-lightweight

 Taylor vs. Cameron

-Taylor was scheduled to defend her lightweight titles in a rematch against Amanda Serrano, following Serrano becoming the undisputed featherweight champion with a victory over Erika Cruz.
-However, in late February it was announced that Serrano had suffered an injury and the bout would not take place.
-On March 2, Taylor took to Instagram and publically challenged the undisputed super-lightweight champion Chantelle Cameron, who accepted.
-The bout was subsequently announced by Eddie Hearn on March 11 to be taking place at the 3Arena in Dublin on May 20 for Cameron's undisputed super-lightweight titles.
-The bout will be Taylor's first in her home country of Ireland and will see her attempt to become a two-weight undisputed world champion.
+Taylor was scheduled to defend her lightweight titles in a rematch against Amanda Serrano on May 20 in Dublin, following Serrano becoming the undisputed featherweight champion with a victory over Erika Cruz.
+However, in late February 2023 it was announced that Serrano had suffered an injury and the bout would not take place.
+On March 2, Taylor took to Instagram and publicly challenged the undisputed super-lightweight champion Chantelle Cameron to fill the vacancy left by Serrano.
+Cameron accepted, and the bout was subsequently announced by Eddie Hearn on March 11 to be taking place at the 3Arena for Cameron's undisputed super-lightweight titles.
+The bout was Taylor's first professional fight in her home country of Ireland and saw her attempt to become a two-weight undisputed world champion.
+The fight went the distance but Taylor lost by majority decision, 94–96, 94–96, 95–95.

+Taylor vs. Cameron II

+Following her first professional loss, Taylor invoked the rematch clause in her contract to secure a second fight with Cameron on 25 November 2023, again at the 3Arena.
+Despite going down in the first round, which was ultimately ruled as a slip, Taylor would emerge victorious via a majority decision (95–95, 98–92, 96-94) after 10 rounds to hand Cameron her first professional loss.
+In doing so, she became the undisputed super-lightweight champion and a two-weight undisputed champion.
+The win also made Taylor the second female boxer, and the first Irish female boxer, to be an undisputed champion in two weight classes; the first was the American female boxer Claressa Shields.
+Post-fight, Taylor stated a willingness to fight Cameron again, preferably at Croke Park.